Oliver Parks: Airports

-In 1959, with the airport experiencing financial difficulties and seeing more potential in real estate, Parks closed the facility and began developing a residential community on the property.
+In 1959, with the airport experiencing financial difficulties, the facility closed and developers started to create a residential community on the property.
 However, only about 200 of the 2500 homes in the "St Louis Gardens" subdivision were built.
 The need for a secondary airport to take pressure off the overcrowded Lambert Field resulted in the property being purchased by the Bi-State Development Agency in 1965 and converted back into an airport.
-Parks stayed on as airport manager for two years at annual salary of $1.
+Parks returned as airport manager for two years at annual salary of $1.